The Internet has evolved to become one of the most useful communication tools that have ever existed.

 The government, business owners, and regular citizens all use it plentifully throughout each day.
 Simply put, the Internet isn’t going anywhere.

-That fact is one of the reasons why a career in cybersecurity is so promising.
+That fact is one of the reasons why CISO training and a career in cybersecurity is so promising.

 But, before you attempt to dive headfirst into the industry, there’s some info you need to keep in mind.